 AODA Counselor : The process and how Gateway can help you become a Certified Alcohol/Drug Counselor

-To obtain the Substance Abuse Counselor (SAC) or Clinical Substance Abuse Counselor (CSAC) level of certification it is necessary to obtain the 360 hours of education from one approved provider.
-Here is a link to all programs that qualify – if a program is not on this list it doesn't qualify (for example, a Masters in Social Work from UW-Madison is not on this list while the same degree from UW-Milwaukee is.
-Therefore an MSW from UW-Madison doesn't qualify while an MSW from UW-Milwaukee does)
+To earn the Substance Abuse Counselor (SAC) or Clinical Substance Abuse Counselor (CSAC) level of certification it is necessary to obtain 360 hours of education from one approved provider.
+Here is a link to all programs that qualify – if a program is not on this list it doesn't qualify.
+(For example, a Masters in Social Work from UW-Madison is not on this list while the same degree from UW-Milwaukee is.
+Therefore, an MSW from UW-Madison doesn't qualify, bute an MSW from UW-Milwaukee does)

 - AODA Rehabilitation

 - Professional Practices in Human Services

 - Introduction to Counseling